Healthy Diet Plan: how to improve your digestion

 2. Eat probiotics and prebiotics

 Choose wisely, focusing on foods that supply good gut bacteria (probiotics) as well as the fuel these bacteria need to thrive (prebiotics).
-The baked banana porridge in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
+The healthy porridge bowl in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.

 3. Eat lightly at night